-Sex, love and financial issues usually top the concerns of couples planning a baby but for those who turn to surrogacy after years of trying to conceive, the focus quickly switches to legal problems.
+Sex, love and financial issues usually top the concerns of couples planning a baby but for those who turn to international surrogacy after years of trying to conceive, the focus quickly switches to legal problems.

 Couples who consult me on the best way to bring their babies back to the UK are often taken aback by the variety of information I need from them before I can answer their questions, as the solution is rarely straightforward.